polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 #### Market Period (14 days)

 During the market period, core sales are conducted through a well-established **clearing price Dutch auction** that features a `RESERVE_PRICE`.
-The price initiates at a premium, designated as `PRICE_PREMIUM` (for instance, 30%) and descends linearly to the `RESERVE_PRICE` throughout the duration of the `MARKET_PERIOD`.
+The price initiates at a premium, designated as `PRICE_PREMIUM` (for instance, 200%) and descends linearly to the `RESERVE_PRICE` throughout the duration of the `MARKET_PERIOD`.
 Each bidder is expected to submit both their desired price and the quantity (that is, the amount of Coretime) they wish to purchase.
 To secure these acquisitions, bidders must make a deposit equivalent to their bid multiplied by the chosen quantity, in DOT.

 The market achieves resolution once all quantities have been sold, or the `RESERVE_PRICE` has been reached.
-This situation leads to determining the `MARKET_PRICE` either by the lowest bid that was successful in clearing the entire market or by the `RESERVE_PRICE`.
+This situation leads to determining the `CLEARING_PRICE` either by the lowest bid that was successful in clearing the entire market or by the `RESERVE_PRICE`.
 This mechanism yields a uniform price, shaped by market forces (refer to the following discussion for an explanation of its benefits).
 In other words, all buyers pay the same price (per unit of Coretime).
 Further down the benefits of this variant of a Dutch auction is discussed.

 **Note:** In cases where some cores remain unsold in the market, all buyers are obligated to pay the `RESERVE_PRICE`.
+Bids below the `RESERVE_PRICE` are not valid.

 #### Renewal Period (7 days)

-As the `RENEWAL_PERIOD` commences, all current tenants are granted the opportunity to renew their cores at a slight discount of `MARKET_PRICE * RENEWAL_DISCOUNT` (for instance, 10%).
-This provision affords marginal benefits to existing tenants, balancing out the non-transferability aspect of renewals.
+As the `RENEWAL_PERIOD` commences, all current tenants are granted the opportunity to renew their cores at the `CLEARING_PRICE` (optionally, we could grant a small discount, balancing out the non-transferability aspect of renewals).
+In other words, they have 7 days to pay to renew their cores.
+After obtaining the information who renewed and who did not, the system has the necessary information to conclusively allocate all cores and transfer ownership.

+In the case where there are combined more renewals and bidders at or above the `CLEARING_PRICE` than available cores, we allocate cores to the highest to lowest bidders until all available cores are allocated (albeit still at the `CLEARING_PRICE`).
+That effectively means that in situations with very high demand, some bidders might not get a core.

-At the end of the period, all available cores are allocated to the current tenants who have opted for renewal and the participants who placed bids during the market period.
-If the demand for cores exceeds supply, the cores left unclaimed from renewals may be awarded to bidders who placed their bids early in the auction, thereby subtly incentivizing early participation.
-If the supply exceeds the demand, all unsold cores are transferred to the Instantanous Market.
+If the supply exceeds the demand, all unallocated cores are transferred to the Instantanous Market.

 #### Reserve Price Adjustment

-After all cores are allocated, the `RESERVE_PRICE` is adjusted following the process described in RFC-1 and serves as baseline price in the next `BULK_PERIOD`.
+After all cores are allocated, the `RESERVE_PRICE` is adjusted similar to the process described in RFC-1, where we define `TARGET_CONSUMPTION_RATE` as a ratio of the available to unsold cores.
+Then, the upcoming reserve price is adjusted upwards or downward, depending on whether we over- or undershoot the target consumption.
+If the consumption is met precisely, the price remains unchanged in the next `BULK_PERIOD`.

-**Note:** The particular price curve is outside the scope of the proposal.
-The `MARKET_PRICE` (as a function of `RESERVE_PRICE`), however, is able to capture higher demand very well while being capped downwards.
-That means, the curve that adjusts the `RESERVE_PRICE` should be more sensitive to undercapacity.

-#### Price Predictability

-Tasks that are in the "renewal-pipeline" can determine the upper bound for the price they will pay in any future period.
-The main driver of any price increase over time is the adjustment of the `RESERVE_PRICE`, that occurs at the end of each `BULK_PERIOD` after determining the capacity fillment of Polkadot UC.
-To calculate the maximum price in some future period, a task could assume maximum capacity in all upcoming periods and track the resulting price increase of `RESERVE_PRICE`.
-In the final period, that price can get a maximum premium of `PRICE_PREMIUM` and after deducting a potential `RENEWAL_DISCOUNT`, the maximum price can be determined.
+**Note**: When designing this mechanism, we want to make sure that small deviations have a smaller price impact than bigger deviations.
+We propose the following function:

+`reserve_price_old`: reserve price from the previous period `consumption_rate`: how many cores were sold relative to how many were available.
+`TARGET_CONSUMPTION_RATE`: how many of the available cores we want to sell without increasing the price.
+We propose 90%.
+This leaves enough area downward and upward to adjust prices more aggressively.
+`K`: sensitivity parameter.
+How aggressively we want to adjust the price.
+We propose a value between 2.
+`P_MIN`: A minimum price we never undercut.
+This is important to bound the price downward and prevent computational issues if prices drop too low.
+`DELTA_MIN`: A minimum increment after we reached 100% capacity.
+This is important to quickly recover after long periods of low demand which resulted in low prices.

+We update the price according to:

+`p_new = reserve_price_old * exp(K * (consumption_rate - TARGET_CONSUMPTION_RATE))`

+The `RESERVE_PRICE` in the next period will be:

+`RESERVE_PRICE_NEXT = max(p_new, P_MIN)`

+**Note:** To reduce the recovery time from very low prices it is important to, in the case of 100% capacity, at least increment the `RESERVE_PRICE_NEXT` by `DELTA_MIN`, which could be, e.g., 100 DOT.

 #### Settlement Period (7 days)